 Step 2.
 Click the Check Now button to start.

-Step 3.
-The Windows 11 compatibility result window will soon appear.
-All the incompatible and compatible configuration items will be listed.
+Step 3.The Windows 11 compatibility result window will soon appear, listing all incompatible and compatible configuration items.

 Figure 2: The result when you have a TPM module

-If the Upgrade Checker reports the TPM missing or disabled, but you do have a TPM 2.0 module on your motherboard, try to turn it on.
+If the Upgrade Checker reports the TPM missing or disabled, but you have a TPM 2.0 module on your motherboard, try to turn it on.

 Common BIOS keys by brand you can refer to: